 We use third-party suppliers for components in all of our products.
-Our engine supplier, generator supplier for cogeneration products (other than the InVerde), and the compressor and vessel sets in our chillers, are all purchased from large multinational equipment manufacturers.
+Our engines and generators required in our cogeneration products (other than the InVerde), and the compressor and vessel sets in our chillers, are all purchased from large multinational equipment manufacturers.
 The loss of one or more of our suppliers could materially and adversely affect our business if we are unable to replace them.
-While alternate suppliers for the manufacture of our engine, generators and compressors have been identified, should the need arise, there can be no assurance that alternate suppliers will be available and able to provide such items on acceptable terms or on a timely basis.
+While alternate suppliers for the manufacture of our engine, generators have been identified, should the need arise, there can be no assurance that alternate suppliers will be available and able to provide such items or on a timely basis.